 Flexible Architecture Enhances and Extends Today’s Services

-The primary consideration in the network architecture design of the xMax system is to achieve the goal of providing robust, scalable, and full-featured voice and data services to fixed and mobile subscribers at a fraction of the cost of traditional approaches.
-The system uses a proprietary over the air waveform that has been optimized for our sensing-based cognitive radio.
-While based on Orthogonal Frequency-Division Multiplexing (OFDM), xG’s unique and patented protocol outperforms WiFi, WiMax and traditional cellular technologies like LTE in shared and interference prone radio bands.
+The primary consideration in the network architecture design of the xMax system is to achieve the goal of providing reliable, resilient and secure voice and data services to fixed and mobile subscribers—at a fraction of the cost of traditional approaches.
+The system uses a proprietary over-the-air waveform that has been optimized for xG’s sensing-based cognitive radio.
+While based on Orthogonal Frequency-Division Multiplexing (OFDM), xG’s unique and patented protocol outperforms WiFi, WiMax and traditional cellular technologies like LTE in shared and interference-prone radio bands.
 In addition to its proprietary and highly optimized over the air protocol, xMax offers several unique and valuable capabilities not found in other cognitive (and traditional) radio networks.
 These include its all-IP (Internet Protocol) architecture, as well as its support of commercial smartphones, laptops, tablets and other WiFi and Ethernet capable Internet appliances via the xMod personal hotspot.
 A sample reference model of the resulting Internet Protocol (IP) centric network architecture is shown in Figure 1.

 As the diagram indicates, the network architecture includes the following elements: